![]() |

 With algoQA, all you need to do is profile the application under test and design tests using the profile of the application using simple drag & drop UI widgets.
 Profile is an offline model of the application under test.
 Once you have profiled and designed tests then algoQA produces Gherkin-based Feature Files and readily executable scripts.

-Profiling is the only manual effort and it is easy for the users to understand. - What applications and types of testing can be automated with your product?
+- What applications and types of testing can be automated with your product?

 algoQA platform supports the automation of various applications and types of testing, which includes:Application: Web, Desktop, Mobile, and Hybrid, Robotic Process Automation (RPA) and Embedded Software.